Is a Cover Letter Necessary to Apply for a Job?

-Learn When You Should Submit a Cover Letter With a Resume
+When You Need to Submit a Cover Letter With a Resume

-It's only natural to wonder.
+It's only natural to wonder if a cover letter is necessary.
 After all, writing cover letters can be a time-consuming task.
 If there's an option to skip the labor involved in writing one, it's tempting.
 But in most cases, and particularly when the overall job market or your specific industry is competitive, a cover letter will help your candidacy.
 Done right, it will highlight your most relevant skills and qualifications for the job.

 Your cover letter is a good way to show an employer what you want them to know about you, without the hiring manager having to figure it out themselves from your resume.

 Many career experts agree that sending a cover letter is almost always the best decision.
 Susan Heathfield, a human resources expert, says, "Your cover letter is particularly important.
 It's the job searcher's opportunity to help the potential employer see that the applicant's skills and experience match what the employer seeks.
 A well-written cover letter distinguishes your application."